-- Discord is a must-have software for gamers, but many reported a Discord high CPU usage.
+- Discord is a must-have software for gamers, but many reported Discord high CPU usage issues.

-- Fixing this issue is simple, and to do that, you need to adjust the Discord settings.
+- Fixing this issue is simple; to do that, you need to adjust the Discord settings.

-- If you’re experiencing Discord high CPU usage when playing games, check your Discord installation.
+- Check your Discord installation if you’re experiencing high CPU usage when playing games.

-Initially designed for games, Discord also became a great platform for chatting.
+Initially designed for games, Discord also became an excellent platform for chatting.
 However, many users reported that Discord has high CPU usage.
-This can be a problem and it can cause your applications to slow down.

 High CPU usage can also affect other applications, such as games.
-This is pretty annoying and causes your performance to suffer, but you can fix this issue by following our solutions.
+This is annoying and causes the PC’s performance to suffer, but you can fix this issue by following our solutions.

 Now, let’s see what you can do if Discord is causing high CPU usage.